DOI10.47051/PXVI3996

 Spanish common name: Anolis de Orcés.

 Recognition: ♂♂ 12.7 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=6.0 cm. ♀♀ 12.2 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=5.8 cm..1,2 Anoles are easily distinguishable from other lizards by their diurnal habits, extensible dewlap in males (sometimes in females), expanded digital pads, and granular scales on the dorsum and belly.
-The Orcés’ Anole (Anolis orcesi) belongs to the phenacosaur group of anoles, which are characterized by having large smooth headscales, short limbs, short and prehensile tail, and chameleon-like movements.1,3,4 This species differs from other members of the group mainly on the basis of its green coloration, yellow dewlap in males (orange in females), and homogenous granular dorsal scales (Fig. 1).1 The only other phenacosaur anole that co-occurs with A. orcesi is A. vanzolinii, a species having a different dewlap shape and coloration and large round flat dorsal scales interspersed with small granules.3
+The Orcés’ Anole (Anolis orcesi) belongs to the phenacosaur group of anoles, which are characterized by having large smooth head scales, short limbs, short and prehensile tail, and chameleon-like movements.1,3,4 This species differs from other members of the group mainly on the basis of its green coloration, yellow dewlap in males (orange in females), and homogeneous granular dorsal scales (Fig. 1).1 The only other phenacosaur anole that co-occurs with A. orcesi is A. vanzolinii, a species having a different dewlap shape and coloration and large round flat dorsal scales interspersed with small granules.3

 Figure showing variation among individuals of Anolis orcesi